 This WTF campaign saw the release of many other controversial internet video ads, including one where a robot humps a gym horse.
 Due to the nature of these ads, they were later pulled by Mac’s, who claimed WTF stood for “What’s the flavor?” as though that really made much difference.

 9. SFR – France 2004

 SFR is a French mobile phone company, and although this advert seems more like a warning against unsafe sex, it’s actually advising you to get a cell phone in case your doctor calls with some embarrassing news.
-While a woman and man engage in foreplay, the phone goes off and his doctor leaves a voice message, notifying him of a fungal infection he has recently contracted.
+While a woman and a man engage in foreplay, the phone goes off and his doctor leaves a voice message notifying him of a fungal infection he has recently contracted.

 8. Tuborg Beer – Denmark 1994

 Back in the ’90s, people had no problem accepting adverts that were on the verge of breaking a few rules.
 For this reason, many commercials from this era stand out as bold creations aimed to make you gasp.